Prakashsaw/Event-Review-Rating-System/README.md

   npm install
 ```

-**Step:4-** Make .env file in your server folder which will contain all your development environment variables with private keys
+**Step:4-** Make .env file in your Backend folder which will contain all your development environment variables with private keys and their values
 ```bash
   PORT =
   MONGO_URL =